-The wheel is a productivity tool that enhances our lives.
-Leveraging the power of the wheel, we can move large items (a dolly), easily travel long distances (car), enhance manufacturing (think conveyor belt), the list is endless.
+A wheel is a productivity tool that enhances our lives.
+Leveraging the power of the wheel, we can move large items (a dolly), easily travel long distances (car), improve manufacturing (think conveyor belt), and the list is endless.

 What about electricity?
 Combustion?
-These are just some of the productivity tools we leverage every day to make our lives better.
+These are just some of the productivity tools we leverage daily to improve our lives.

 What about you?

 What about you?
 Are you a lever?
 Are you being leveraged?
 Early in my career, I realized that I was a “lever” used by my clients and suppliers to enhance their businesses.
-As an example, when I was a performer, a producer would hire my “act” as a portion of their show to enhance their product (their show).
-Years of rehearsal, training and practice would be “leveraged into” the production as a whole.
-Over the years, I worked to “move up” the ladder to be the person applying the lever as a performer, technical director, director, headline entertainer, a producer, and ultimately an executive producer building a company that produced thousands of live productions enjoyed by millions of people around the world.
+For example, when I was a performer, a producer would hire my “act” as a portion of their show to enhance their product (their show).
+Years of rehearsal, training, and practice would be “leveraged into” the production as a whole.
+Over the years, I worked to “move up” the ladder to be the person applying the lever as a performer, technical director, director, headline entertainer, producer, and ultimately an executive producer, building a company that produced thousands of live productions enjoyed by millions of people around the world.

 Who Really is the “Boss”?

 Guess what?
-After all of these years I am still a lever for someone else.
-You always are – even if you work for yourself and are the “boss”.
+After all of these years, I am still a lever for someone else.
+You always are – even if you work for yourself and are the “boss.”
 It is not a bad thing.
-Actually, I have been the “boss” for years and I still don’t feel like the “boss”.
-I think it is an illusion – there is no such thing as a “boss”.
-Your clients and customers are the “boss” and ironically, the majority of them don’t feel like the “boss” either.
+Actually, I have been the “boss” for years, and I still don’t feel like the “boss.”
+I think it is an illusion – there is no such thing as a “boss.”
+Your clients and customers are the “boss,” and ironically, most don’t feel like the “boss” either.
 I think Bruce Springsteen is probably the only “Boss” in the world.

 The Power of Understanding Levers and Leverage.

 There is power in understanding leverage and how it applies to you personally.
-Once you know how you lever (and how you are leveraged) you can decide how and when to apply these levers to help yourself and when to stop being leveraged to your detriment.
+Once you know how you lever (and how you are leveraged), you can decide how and when to use these levers to help yourself and when to stop being leveraged to your detriment.

 “Leverage” has developed a negative connotation.
 Debt and leveraging workers are probably the two negative things that come to mind when discussing leverage.
-Unfortunately, negative news gets more press than positive news (personally I can’t even watch the news anymore – it is just too depressing).
-Let take a look at both the perception of debt and leveraging a workforce.
+Unfortunately, negative news gets more press than positive news (personally, I can’t even watch the news anymore – it is just too depressing).
+Let’s take a look at both the perception of debt and leveraging a workforce.

 Debt is Only One Type of Lever.

 Is debt bad?
 Is a mortgage bad if it enabled you to purchase your house?
-Debt is a thing, it is a lever and it is neither good nor bad.
-Personally, I do not like debt, but I have used it to enhance returns in the past.
+Debt is a thing, it is a lever, and it is neither good nor bad.
+Personally, I wouldn’t say I like debt, but I have used it to enhance returns in the past.
 The mortgage crisis gave loans to people that could never pay them back so people in the lending industry could make more money.
 The PEOPLE in the industry hurt their customers, not the debt itself.
 If they cared about their customers instead of their bonuses, they would have told them to buy the $100,000 house instead of the $300,000 house.

 Leveraging a Workforce.

-Yikes – this one sounds bad to me, but is it really?
+Yikes – this one sounds terrible to me, but is it really?
 Spun another way, how does creating a company and employing people sound?
-Companies leverage workers to get the workload completed for their clients in exchange for salaries for their employees.
+Companies leverage workers to complete the workload for their clients in exchange for salaries for their employees.
 Is this bad?
-If it is a sweatshop and you don’t train and protect your staff it is bad, but again this is caused by the PEOPLE in charge of the workforce.
+If it is a sweatshop and you don’t train and protect your staff, it is terrible, but again this is caused by the PEOPLE in charge of the workforce.

 So, What Are Some of the Income Levers – the Businesses that Create Residual Income?

-Online businesses leverage the power of the internet to reach billions of people around the world, providing services, merchandise, information, advice, and virtually anything.
-Leveraging the power of the internet has turned the business world upside down, enabling entrepreneurs to start new businesses for a small fraction of the cost to do so 10 years ago.
+Online businesses leverage the power of the internet to reach billions of people worldwide, providing services, merchandise, information, advice, and virtually anything.
+Leveraging the power of the internet has turned the business world upside down, enabling entrepreneurs to start new businesses for a small fraction of the cost of doing so 10 years ago.
 Some examples of online businesses that create residual income are: